IdentityServer/Documentation/docs/configuration/CORS.md

+---
+layout: docs-default
+---

+#CORS

 Many endpoints in IdentityServer will be accessed via Ajax calls from JavaScript.
 Given that IdentityServer will most likely be hosted on a different origin than these clients, this implies that [Cross-Origin Resource Sharing](http://www.html5rocks.com/en/tutorials/cors/) (CORS) will be an issue.

 ### CorsPolicy